http-jwt

 With a KMS-hosted public key

-Pair @middy/kms with @middy/http-jwt to verify tokens that were signed with an AWS KMS asymmetric key.
+Pair @middy/kms with @middy/http-jwt to verify tokens signed with an AWS KMS asymmetric key.
 The KMS middleware fetches the public key once per cold start and caches it; http-jwt reads it via internalKey and derives the algorithm from the key spec.

 import middy from '@middy/core'